 Travel plans include a hotel stay or car rental.

-A weekend getaway or a family road trip is less stressful when you pay for expenses with a credit card instead of a debit card or cash.
+A weekend getaway or a family road trip is less stressful when you pay for expenses with a credit card.
 While hotel reservations can be made using your debit card, actually paying with that card can put the freeze on travel fun.
-Hotels may place a per-night hold of $50 to $100 on your debit card to cover incidentals, even if you’ve prepaid for your entire stay.
+Hotels may place a per-night hold of $50 to $100 on your debit card to cover incidentals.
+Sometimes this happens even if you’ve prepaid your entire stay.
 The hold means those funds aren’t available for withdrawal during your stay.
-Use a credit card for car rentals and hotel stays to bypass the typical account holds that come with using debit cards.
+Use credit for car rentals and hotel stays to bypass the typical account holds that come with using debit cards.

 You like limiting your liability.